Cycling monument

 The Monuments are five classic cycle races generally considered to be the oldest, hardest, longest and most prestigious one-day events in men's road cycling, with distances between 240 and 300 km.
+As of 2025, all monuments except Giro di Lombardia hold women's races as part of the UCI Women's World Tour.

-Each has a long history and specific individual characteristics.
-They are currently the one-day races in which most points can be earned in the UCI World Tour and the only 3rd categorized UCI races, only behind Grand Tour races; Tour de France (1st category) and Giro and Vuelta (both 2nd category).
-As of 2025, four of the five monuments hold women's races as part of the UCI Women's World Tour, with only Giro di Lombardia not having a women's race.
+Each has a long history and varied characteristics.
+They are the one-day races in which most points can be earned in the UCI World Tour and the only 3rd categorized UCI races, behind only Grand Tour races: Tour de France (1st category) and Giro d'Italia and Vuelta a España (both 2nd category).

-Eddy Merckx is by far the most successful monument rider with 19 wins in total.
-He is also one of two cyclists in history to win three monuments in one season, a feat he achieved in 1969, 1971, 1972 and 1975.
-Tadej Pogačar is the other rider to do this in 2025.
+With 19 wins, Eddy Merckx is by far the most successful monument rider.
+He won three monuments in a single season in 1969, 1971, 1972 and 1975.
+Tadej Pogačar is the only other rider to achieve the feat, doing so in 2025 and 2026.